axocomm/lambda.codes/resources/pages/about/index.md

 # About

 Hello.
-My name is Trevor, and I am a software engineer and student focusing on web development, DevOps, and some Unix system administration.
-I grew up at the Jersey Shore and currently reside in the Walnut Hill section of Philadelphia where I attend Drexel University part time pursuing a B.S. in Software Engineering.
+My name is Trevor, and I am a software engineer focusing on web development, DevOps, and some Unix system administration.
+I grew up at the Jersey Shore and currently reside in the Walnut Hill section of Philadelphia.

-At the moment I am a Clojure software engineer at [Relay Network](http://www.relaynetwork.com/) and lead developer at ProTech Internet Group.
+At the moment I am a full stack Clojure developer at [Relay Network](http://www.relaynetwork.com/) and lead developer at ProTech Internet Group.